Recommendations & Conclusions

 By 2026, the Government should publish a review into the skills and training available to support key initiatives for nature recovery across all relevant sectors.
 This review should analyse the training, guidance and advisory services available in the agricultural sector and set out a plan for improving their quality by …

-Government response.
 The government outlines multiple initiatives to improve skills and training, including mandating industry standards, funding business advice, working with the Institute for Agriculture and Horticulture, and introducing an agriculture T-Level.
-It also commits to publishing a Green Jobs Plan later …
+It also commits to publishing a Green Jobs Plan later this year, developed with cross-government …